boldingd/EclipsePhaseContent/Locus.md

 Some would also argue that their system, all things considered, still stacks up pretty well against the Martian or Jovian justice systems — and you know, I've never met someone outside the J.R. with a real positive view of *their* justice system, either.
 Some Locis even take it as a point of pride — "have no fear sending your egocast to me, because if I fork-nap you and my neighbors find out, they'll pop my stack with a rusty spoon," to paraphrase one of the old Firewall guides.

-Personally, I'm pretty skeptical.
+Personally, I'm pretty skeptical; I think some rose-colored glasses are definitely involved.
-And, more to the point, I think operatives heading to Locus should know how this works.
+And, more to the point, I think operatives heading to Locus should know how this system works.

 ## Society